soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 fit my personal standard for senior devs.

 All of them had no interest in having ownership of their code.
-They only focused on delivering their buggy stupid code at the end of the sprints.
+They only focused on delivering their buggy, barely-working code at the end of the sprints.

 They never mentioned the word "tech debt" too, so it's only normal that the sprint demos usually had more failures than success.

 They are hell-bent on stupid code reviews, where stupid shit like